GiovanniIacuzzo/Finite-Difference/README.md

 N = [10, 20, 40, 80]
 $$

-where \(N\) represents the number of internal points along each spatial direction.
+where $(N)$ represents the number of internal points along each spatial direction.

 2. Compute the **grid spacing**: